Add page objects to AI spiders#

 Similarly to scrapy.http.TextResponse, AnyResponse gives you methods to easily run XPath or CSS selectors to get specific data.

-• The @field-decorated aggregateRating method defines how to extract the Product.aggregateRating field.
+• The @field-decorated aggregateRating method defines how to parse the Product.aggregateRating field.

 <p class="star-rating Three">

-What this field implementation does is extract that class value, then take the last word, which is the rating in English (e.g. "Three"), and finally convert that into an actual number (e.g. 3) using number-parser.
+So you get that class value, then take the last word, which is the rating in English (e.g. "Three"), and finally convert that into an actual number (e.g. 3) using number-parser, and return that as aggregateRating.ratingValue.

-If you run your spider again, and you inspect the new content of items.jsonl, you will see that now the right rating is being extracted from every book webpage.
+If you run the e-commerce spider template again, and you inspect the new content of items.jsonl, you will see that now the right rating data is being extracted from every book webpage.

-Now that you have successfully customized your AI spiders project to improve its output for products from https://books.toscrape.com, and you have run the e-commerce spider locally to verify that it works as expected, you can deploy your custom code to Scrapy Cloud, so that you can run your improved AI spiders there as well:
+Now that you have successfully customized your AI spiders project to improve its output for products from https://books.toscrape.com, and you have run the e-commerce spider template locally to verify that it works as expected, you can deploy your project to Scrapy Cloud, so that your virtual spiders use it:

 1. Install the latest version of shub, the Scrapy Cloud command-line application: